 Where ever you’re going you’ll get the chance to change your outlook on the world.
 Go to a country you’ve never visited before and completely immerse yourself in the lifestyle.
 You will get a good sense of the people and the culture and the hopes and concerns for the future.
 This kind of knowledge can help inform what you decide to do with your life.
 Buying food, the career you have, how you travel in future and who you vote for in elections-they will all have an impact on others.

 Your true calling might be in a place where you didn’t expect to find it.
-You may be moved to make a difference in some way by working for charitable organisation, an NGO or perhaps a social enterprise, technology company or financial institution.
+You may be moved to make a difference in some way.
+Maybe by working for charitable organisation, an NGO or perhaps a social enterprise, technology company or financial institution.

-You might also realize that an aspect of a particular culture appeals to you on a personal level.
-Instead of taking several trips to several different places, you may decide to spend an extended period of time in one country, trying to learn their language.
+If an aspect of a particular culture appeals to you on a personal level, then spend an extended period of time in one country.
+You can then try to learn their language.
 Language skills are highly sought after by employers but also great to have for your own interest and open up doors for you in future.

 On top of all that, a good understanding of different cultures can help your deal with customers, clients and colleagues in the workplace.
-Being well-travelled is as appealing to employers, if not more so in today’s world.
+Being well-travelled is as appealing to many employers, if not more so in today’s world.
+One of the reasons why a gap year great for your career.

 2. It’s the best time to volunteer or gain work experience.